Various Thoughts About My Work

 partner, and the image ultimately survived Victor's

 merger with RCA in 1929.
-It was printed on record labels,
+It was printed on record

-letterheads, novelties, and catalogues for decades,
+labels, letterheads, novelties, and catalogues

-payments of £50 each.
+received two payments of £50 each.

 Here are a few more details about